 After graduating from Exeter University in 1981, he trained as a computer programmer, developing trading systems for Marc Rich, now Glencore.
 In 1989 he established his own technology consultancy business developing media information and ranking systems for international sports federations, before forming Sportcal in 1991.

 Through Sportcal he developed the leading provider of sports market intelligence, data and daily news information, providing services in media, sponsorship and event hosting.
 He launched the Global Sports Impact project in 2011 to understand and measure the holistic impact that sport has on both the local and global economy, and established the Global Sports Cities and Nations Indexes.

-Richard Londesborough, Director
+Richard Londesborough, Co-Founder

 Richard was a foreign correspondent in both Iran and Mexico, before returning to London in 1984 with Jonathan Feroze to co-found Business Monitor International (BMI), a kitchen table start-up that they grew organically from two staff to over 300 employees spanning five continents.

 BMI was a leading B2B research company, analysing and forecasting political, economic and industry developments across global markets.
 The company, which won the Queen's Award for Exports in 1997, partnered with Spectrum Equity in Boston in 2009 and was acquired in 2014 by Fitch, the credit rating agency, and rebranded BMI Research.